-CVS announces further expansion into health care services
+At stores and online, health care moves closer to customers

 The 28-year-old New Yorker has diabetes that led to eye surgery.
 She said screenings for that condition and other health care services available through the drugstores will make it easier for people to get help without having to juggle schedules or worry about finding an open appointment.

-“I think they’ll be helpful to a whole lot of people,” she said
+“I think they’ll be helpful to a whole lot of people,” she said.

 Follow Tom Murphy on Twitter: @thpmurphy